jeka-kiselyov/kramjah/README.md

 - Run `node app.js checktelegram` and send another message to the bot while command is running
 - Command will show you your telegram user id, add it to .env file as line of `TELEGRAM_NOTIFY_USER_ID=xxxxx`
 - Bot will send you telegram notification on any successful sale with profit.
+- If trading over few pairs with `node app.js trade` command, you can ask bot to check your profits balance.
+Send `/balance` command to it.

 ### Want to simulate trading on different time interval?